abbiewade/abbiewade.github.io/smartalarmclock.md

 }
 ```

 Once you have uploaded this sketch onto your Arduino, open up the serial communication window and type a message to the Arduino.
 Once you press send, you should see the same message reflected back in the window.
 In this example, the Arduino is reading data that we manually type to it.
 But as said earlier, the Arduino is not limited to just this type of communication.

-__TODO -- In the upcoming sections, we are going to use a similar idea on the Arduino code.
-Thus, for the purpose of integrating Google Calendars with Python to our Arduino code, we are going to exclusively look at using Serial to integrate with a python program.__
+For the remainder of this tutorial, we are going to exclusively look at using Serial to integrate the Arduino and python code on the Raspberry Pi together.

 #### Setting up the Arduino Side
 This section will walk through a simple alarm set up in your Arduino code, however you are more than welcome to integrate your code from earlier in the tutorial.